 Safety Tip for Traveling in Central America

-Each region you travel to is a bit different when it comes to staying safe.
+Each region you travel to is a bit different regarding staying safe.
 Central America tends to have a reputation of being a not very safe place for travelers.
 But it’s all about taking a couple of precautions without getting paranoid.

 1. How to avoid being the target of thieves:

-•Leave any kind of jewelry and watches at home; you won’t need that, especially because most of the things to do in Central America involve adventures in the wild.
+- Leave any kind of jewelry and watches at home; you won’t need that, mainly because most things to do in Central America involve adventures in the wild.

-•Take along only as much cash as you need, and not all of it on only one pocket.
+- Take along only as much cash as you need, and not all of it in only one pocket.

 2. Don’t let your passport ruin the fun: People in touristy areas are interested in stealing your passport.
-They can sell them for around $60, which, for the Central American standards, can mean a lot of money.
-That is why it is a good idea to leave your passport in the hotel safe, unless you are going to the bank, always carry a copy.
+They can sell them for around $60, which, by Central American standards, can mean a lot of money.
+That is why it is a good idea to leave your passport in the hotel safe unless you go to the bank, always carry a copy.

 4. Dress like a local: If you are a foreigner you will hardly look like a local.
 But you become less of a target if you dress like one of them instead of wearing the Hawaiian shirt.
 So avoid dressing like a tourist.

-5. Women’s dressing code: In the mind of a great portion of men in Central America, if you are wearing a tiny skirt, short or top you don’t deserve to be respected.
+5. Women’s dressing code: In the mind of many men in Central America, if you are wearing a tiny skirt, shorts or top you don’t deserve to be respected.
 So leave that kind of clothes at home.
 This assures you will be safe and will get better treatment from everyone.

 6. How to Keep Your Money Safe and Dry: Almost every destination in Central America involves water.
-Rivers, lakes, beaches, rainy forests, and the unexpected 5 minute rains proper from the tropical weather, be ready to get wet.
-Always carry a waterproof wallet for your documents, and plenty Ziploc bags to keep you wet clothes away from the dry ones.
+Rivers, lakes, beaches, rainy forests, and the unexpected 5-minute rains proper from the tropical weather, be ready to get wet.
+Always carry a waterproof wallet for your documents and plenty of Ziploc bags to keep your wet clothes away from the dry ones.

 9. The safe way of deciding what to eat:

-•I’ll start by saying that you should look for vegetables or meat that has been boiled.
-Also, all vegetables that are peeled before eating tend to be safe, depending on how they were handled.
+- I’ll start by saying that you should look for vegetables or meat that has been boiled.
+Also, all vegetables peeled before eating are safe, depending on how they are handled.

-•You should also stay away from food that requires a lot of handling before serving.
+- You should also avoid food that requires a lot of handling before serving.